giantswarm/docs/src/content/basics/secured-access-to-clusters/index.md

 It goes without saying that our customers will have secure access to their own clusters.
 In order to provide the best service possible, Giant Swarm staff also needs access to them.

-In this document we will explain the essence of this access, and the security measures are in place to ensure adherence to the highest level of security.
+In this document we will explain the nature of this access and the security measures in place to ensure management of your clusters is conducted privately and responsibly.

 ## Intro